Azure/bicep-registry-modules/avm/res/network/bastion-host/README.md

 ### Parameter: `publicIPAddressObject`

 Specifies the properties of the Public IP to create and be used by Azure Bastion, if no existing public IP was provided.
+This parameter is ignored when enablePrivateOnlyBastion is true.

 - Required: No
 - Type: object